DD2 approves attendance line changes

 “We realize that not everybody is going to be happy,” Estep said.
 "We can’t say enough how students come first, we are a public school system so all of our students needs come first.”

-The same option for rising 5th graders to remain at their current school is available but the parents must provide transportation to and from school.
+The same option for rising fifth-graders to remain at their current school is available but the parents must provide transportation to and from school.